(Pandemic in Los Angeles: Day 60)

-We’re supposed to live in a country with ‘checks and balances’ to govern power and prevent abuse.
+We’re supposed to live in a country with “checks and balances” to govern power and prevent abuse.
 I don’t know about the rest of Los Angeles, but I know that when I cast my vote for my elected officials here, I do not sign up for the FBI’s knock at their door to serve as that check and balance.
-It’s a waste of my time.
-And a waste of my money, which I need to make more Los Cuentos face masks.
+It’s a waste of my time and my money, and that of millions of other taxpayers’.

 But since it’s clear that the council members are incapable of checking and balancing each other, and that even the L.A.
 Ethics Commission needs the council’s permission to have it regulate itself, the writing is on the wall: It’s time for a shake-up.
 A real gravitational one.

 The whole council’s resignation shouldn’t seem like an unreasonable order, either.
 Voters can also demand to recall the officials.
 Less than 20 years ago, voters in California recalled Gray Davis and installed a Hollywood superstar with no prior experience in office to the state’s highest office.
 In the city of Los Angeles, recalling a local official is supposed to take between 50,000 – 100,000 signatures.

 At a time when nearly 2.3 million workers in L.A.’s formal economy are without work, what’s the cost of registering them to vote and having them sign off on checking a broken institution at City Hall governing their tax dollars?